ropensci/treebase/inst/doc/treebase/treebase.md

 To date, researchers have gone through heroic efforts simply to assemble these data sets from the literature.
 As described in @mcpeek2007; (emphasis added)
->One data set was based on 163 published species-level molecular phylogenies of arthropods, chordates, and mollusks. [\dots] A PDF format file of each article was obtained, and a digital snapshot of the figure was taken in Adobe Acrobat 7.0.
-This image was transferred to a PowerPoint (Microsoft) file and printed on a laser printer.
-The phylogenies included in this study are listed in the appendix. _All branch lengths were measured by hand from these  printed sheets using dial calipers._
+> One data set was based on 163 published species-level molecular phylogenies
+> of arthropods, chordates, and mollusks.
+A PDF format file of each article
+> was obtained, and a digital snapshot of the figure was taken in Adobe Acrobat
+> 7.0.
+This image was transferred to a PowerPoint (Microsoft) file and printed
+> on a laser printer.
+The phylogenies included in this study are listed in the
+> appendix. _All branch lengths were measured by hand from these  printed sheets
+> using dial calipers._

 Despite the recent appearance of digital tools that could now facilitate this analysis without mechanical calipers, [_e.g._ treesnatcher, @laubach2007],